jina-ai/jina/docs/datatype/image/text2image.md

 :align: center
 ```

-Congratulations you have built a text2image search engine, you can check the full source code [here](https://colab.research.google.com/drive/1CkT1udBrMfefYo0XJO45kIpW43odLLDm?usp=sharing) and experiment with your own text queries.
+Congratulations!
+You have built a text-to-image search engine.
+You can check the full source code [here](https://colab.research.google.com/drive/1_dsJA3rxdo4g68jmqJBUeUIVH6kAXQ05?usp=sharing) and experiment with your own text queries.